 Anything that we can filter with the WHERE clause, we can then aggregate to find the SUM for.

-Similar to the COUNT function, we can also use the DISTINCT option where it’ll only calculate the SUM of the DISTINCT values.
-For example, if we had a total of 1, 2, 2, and 4.
-If we used the regular SUM function, the function would return 9.
-However, if we use DISTINCT, the query will return 7 as 2 was repeated.
+Similar to the COUNT function, we can also use the DISTINCT option to calculate only the SUM of the DISTINCT values.
+For example, if we had 1, 2, 2, and 4, and we used the regular SUM function, the function would return 9.
+However, if we used DISTINCT, the query would return 7, as 2 was repeated.

-If we tried to use the SUM on a non-numeric column, we would result in an error:
+If we tried to use the SUM function on a non-numeric column, it would result in an error:

 SELECT SUM(billing_country)